ajaspe/ajaspe.github.io/index.md

 <div class="row">
 	<p class="lead">
-		My main interest lies in the <b>real-time exploration of massive models and complex data, from acquisition, (mainly) rendering, to interaction</b>.
+		My main interest lies in the <b>real-time exploration of massive models and complex data, from acquisition to rendering and interaction</b>.
-		This means that I daily deal with multiresolution structures, algorithms, GPUs, raytracing, C++, OpenGL, GLSL, sometimes WebGL and JavaScript, etc. And often it's fun :)
+		For this I deal with multiresolution structures, algorithms, GPUs, raytracing, C++, OpenGL, GLSL, sometimes WebGL and JavaScript, etc. And often it's fun :)
 	</p>
 </div>